 Teflon can also serve as a clear coat for your paint.
 This helps make your vehicle more resistant to scratches and swirl marks.
 Where parts are exposed to the elements, for example, on dirt bikes or motorcycles, adding a Teflon coating can prevent corrosion and rust.

 It’s also used on windshield wipers.
 Its non-stick properties mean it repels water, and the wipers can move over a windshield without getting stuck.
+If your windshield starts to block your view on the road, have windshield repair santa fe without delay.

 A Roundup of the Perks Surrounding Teflon Coatings